 You might think that the list above is only for IoT developers, but consumers also have a role to play here by not purchasing products that don’t offer high levels of security awareness.
 In other words, don’t take IoT security (or the lack thereof) for granted.

 There are solutions

 The initial reaction of some IoT developers (and probably their managers) is that all this IoT security stuff is going to be costly.
 In one sense yes, you are going to need to devote man hours to the security aspect of your product.
 However, it isn’t all up hill.

-There are three ways to build an IoT product based on a popular microcontroller or microprocessor like the ARM Cortex-M range or the ARM Cortex-A range.
+There are three ways to build an IoT product based on a popular microcontroller or microprocessor, like the ARM Cortex-M range or the ARM Cortex-A range.
 You could code it all in assembly code.
-Nothing stopping you doing that!
-However, it might be more efficient to use a higher level language like C. So the second way is to use C on bare metal, meaning you control everything from the moment the processor boots.
+Nothing stopping you from doing that!
+However, it might be more efficient to use a higher-level language like C. So the second way is to use C on bare metal, meaning you control everything from the moment the processor boots.
 You need to handle all the interrupts, the I/O, all the networking etc. It is possible, but it is going to be painful!

 The advantage of ARM’s solution is that the ecosystems covers not only developing software for the IoT board, but also solutions for device deployment, firmware upgrades, encrypted communications, and even server software for the cloud.
 There are also technologies like uVisor, a self-contained software hypervisor that creates independent secure domains on ARM Cortex-M3 and M4 micro-controllers. uVisor increases resilience against malware and protects secrets from leaking even among different parts of the same application.